joinpursuit/guide-deployment/fly/README.md

 To deploy your app: `flyctl deploy`, you will also need to run this command any time you want to deploy changes you've made to your application's main branch.

-To open your app in the browser type `flyctl open`.
+To open your app in the browser, type `flyctl open`.

 ## Set up the PostgreSQL database

-From the previous steps you should have chosen to create a new Postgres app.
+You should have chosen to create a new Postgres app from the previous steps.

-If you did not create a Postgres app in the last step type:
+If you did not create a Postgres app in the last step, type:

 - `flyctl postgres create`

 And [Follow the instructions here](https://fly.io/docs/reference/postgres/)

-You must then connect to the database from your command line using
+You must then connect to the database from your command line using the following:

 - `flyctl <command> -a <postgres-app-name>`

 Once inside the shell type `\l` to see the list of available databases.

-Find your database (it should match `<postgres-app-name>` from the previous step) and connect to it
+Find your database (it should match `<postgres-app-name>` from the previous step) and connect to it.

 - `/c <postgres-app-name>`